 When you burn out, change things up and see what gets you back on track.
 It’s a very personal thing, and once you find your groove, you’ll be able to find your way back into it any time you need.

 Again, breaks are important.
-Try out these tips and once you feel refresh, you’ll be able to go back to blogging!
+Try out these tips and once you feel refreshed, you’ll be able to go back to blogging!

 Any tips you have to avoid blogger burnout?
 Let me know in the comments below!